cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-role.md

 CREATE ROLE <name> [WITH ADMIN <rolename>]
 ```

-Allowing multiple initial administrators, and all the other options of `CREATE ROLE`, are Greenplum Database extensions.
+Allowing multiple initial administrators, and all the other options of `CREATE ROLE`, are Cloudberry Database extensions.

 The SQL standard defines the concepts of users and roles, but it regards them as distinct concepts and leaves all commands defining users to be specified by the database implementation.
-In Greenplum Database users and roles are unified into a single type of object.
+In Cloudberry Database users and roles are unified into a single type of object.
 Roles therefore have many more optional attributes than they do in the standard.

 The behavior specified by the SQL standard is most closely approximated by giving users the `NOINHERIT` attribute, while roles are given the `INHERIT` attribute.